briandfoy/briandfoy.github.io/_posts/2004-12-21-bbedit-8-0-a-developer-s-viewpoint.md

 The interface to create a factory is very Mac-like.
 It's easy to create the factory from BBEdit commands like "Straighten Quotes" and "Sort Lines."
 I'd really like options to use the [HTML Tidy](http://tidy.sourceforge.net/) and some of the other tools, but the closest I get to that is "Run unix filter," which is much more convenient from the Terminal for me.
 I then save the factory.

-That's where it ends being useful.
+That's where it ends up being useful.
 Once I save the factory, I have to do a bit of work to actually use it.
 From the Text menu, I have to go halfway down the long list of items to get to the "Apply Text Factory..." menu item, which then leads me to a standard file dialog that starts in my Documents folder.
 If I remember where I put my text factory, I still have to navigate to get there.

 I would have much preferred a Text Factories pull-down menu somewhere.
 Give me a special folder to drop these things in, just like I have for Unix Filters.
 It would be even nicer if that pull-down could be in a contextual menu.